 A Resident is required to check into the residence halls during the approved check in periods.
-In the event that the Resident does not check in during the approved check in periodthey may be designated as a No Show or may be placed in a triple occucpancy roomThe Office of Residential Life may assign another student to that room.
+In the event the Resident does not check in during the approved check in period, they may be designated as a No Show or may be placed in a triple occupancy room.
+The Office of Residential Life myassign another student to that original room assignment.